 On February 18, 1953 the attorney for Floyd Allen Hill said Hill planned to plead not guilty to charges of robbing two Cubans of $248,000 at the Western Hills Hotel (see Part 1).

-The state in its case against Hill argued that the two Cubans, who were seeking to buy arms from gunrunners, had been conned by Hill and associates: There had been no gunrunners.
+The state in its case against Hill argued that the two Cubans, who were seeking to buy arms from gunrunners to stage a coup in Cuba, had been conned by Hill and associates: There had been no gunrunners.
 Hill’s attorney, conversely, argued that Hill and associates had been framed by the two Cubans: There had been no robbery.
 Rather, Hill’s attorney claimed, the Cubans had diverted all that money-for-guns into their own pockets.

 But that night Floyd Allen Hill, the student of crime, went to the head of his class: He put on his hat and coat and walked out of the Tarrant County jail.